ShulzLab/MORJ/README.md

 ## Why deciding to pattent this ?

-Our goal in publishing and pattenting this device was to make it available to other neuroscience researchers and promote the study of ethologically relevant behaviours.
+The purpose of publishing and depositing this device was to make it available to other neuroscience researchers and to promote the study of ethologically relevant behaviours.

-The publication and this current repository documents the advantages, limits, future improvements associated with this device, and makes these information available to everyone to use and reproduce.
-However, adapting this device for your own lab will still represent a cost, understanding the plans & code, using or converting parts for your own optical system or your particular optical fiber.
-Making or choosing your own electronic system for control and interfacing with other parts of your setup.
-While we tried to make most of the information available to you to not retake all the research and development route we took, you'll still need some decent amount of man hours to have one build and functional.
-Man hours in public research tend to be a somewhat precious (rare) ressource, and having and industrial company taking care of this for you in a more efficient and versatile way is also a great advantage for many labs.
-Hence, we decided to pattent this new design because it allows access to fundings by university and transfer technology offices that help cover the expense of such transfer and the development of the product associated with it, for the industrial company.
-If you are an industrial actor and would be interested to propose a commercial product using the technology described in the [registered pattent](https://data.inpi.fr/brevets/FR3121999), for neurophysiological researchers, you can contact us at isabelle.ferezou @t cnrs.fr or daniel.shulz @t cnrs.fr .
+The publication and this current repository document the benefits, limitations, and future improvements associated with the device, and make this information available for others to use and replicate.
+However, adapting this device for your own laboratory will always represent a cost, including drawings and code, using or converting parts for your own particular optical system or fiber.
+Making or choosing your own electronics to control and interface with other parts of your installation can also be a substantial time investment.
+Although we have tried to make most of the information available to you so as not to go down the whole path of research and development that we did, you will still need a decent amount of man hours to build one and make it work reliably.
+Such time ressources in public research tend to be somewhat precious (scarce) ones, and the fact that an industrial company could take care of this for you in a more efficient and versatile way is also a great advantage for many labs.
+This is why we decided to patent this new design as it grants possible access to special funding from universities and technology transfer offices that may help cover the expenses of this knowledge transfer and associated product development for the industrial company.

+If you are an industrial actor and would be interested in proposing to neurophysiological researchers a commercial product using the technology described in the [registered pattent](https://data.inpi.fr/brevets/FR3121999), you can contact us at isabelle.ferezou @t cnrs.fr or daniel.shulz @t cnrs.fr